postsharp/Metalama.Documentation/overwrite/namespaces/Metalama.Framework.CodeFixes.md

 summary: *content
 ---

-This namespace allows you to suggest code fixes and code refactorings, i.e. changes to source code that appear in the lightbulb or screwdriver menu of your IDE.
+This namespace enables you to suggest code fixes and code refactorings, which are changes to source code that appear in the lightbulb or screwdriver menu of your IDE.

-Code fixes can be instantiated using the static methods of the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.
+You can instantiate code fixes using the static methods of the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.

-To add code fixes to a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.
+To add code fixes to a diagnostic, utilize the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.

-To suggest a code refactoring without reporting a diagnostic, use the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*>text=IDiagnosticSink.Suggest> method.
+To suggest a code refactoring without reporting a diagnostic, employ the <xref:Metalama.Framework.Diagnostics.IDiagnosticSink.Suggest*>text=IDiagnosticSink.Suggest> method.

 ## Class diagram